 But, how exactly do you promote art online and find clients?
 How will they find you?
 Where should you start promoting your art products?
+These are the most common questions i get as a small business coach.

 All these questions are starting to make you anxious.
 Don’t worry!
 Let’s go through this problem of finding clients step-by-step and bring you a solution!
 Read along to find out how to promote your art business online and find your first customer.